karim871/cybersecurity-audit-tool/README.md

-# 🔒 Cybersecurity Audit Tool v2.0
+# 🔒 A Cybersecurity Audit Tool v2.0

 > A high-performance, multi-threaded network security scanner with real-time vulnerability detection and professional reporting capabilities.